 9. Formal Annual Evaluation

 Meeting the requirements of the statute and considering Board Performance Evaluationsas an important step for a Board to transit to a higher level of performance theNomination and Remuneration Committee has laid down a comprehensive framework for carryingout the evaluations prescribed in the Companies Act 2013 and the Regulation 17(10) ofSEBI (Listing Obligations and Disclosure Requirements) Regulations 2015

 Performance Evaluation of the Board and Committees

-In respect of the Financial Year ended March 31 2019 the Boardconducted its self-evaluation that of its committees and all of its members.
+In respect of the Financial Year ended March 31 2022 the Board conducted itsself-evaluation that of its committees and all of its members.
 Some of the parameterswhich were taken into account while conducting Board evaluation were: Leadershipinitiative Initiative in terms of new ideas and planning for the Company Professionalskills problem solving and decision making Compliance with policies of the Companyethics code of conduct etc. the evaluation of each of the Board Committees were done onparameters such as Committee meetings are conducted in a manner that encourages opencommunication meaningful participation and timely resolution of issues etc.

 Performance Evaluation of Non-Independent Directors

-The performance evaluation of the Chairman and the Non-Independent Directors werecarried out by the Independent Directors considering aspects such as Attendance andparticipation in the meetings raising of concerns to the Board safeguard of confidentialinformation rendering independent and unbiased opinion and resolution of issues at themeeting initiative in terms of new Ideas and planning for the Company safeguardinginterest of whistle-blowers under vigil mechanism etc.
+The performance evaluation of the Chairperson and the Non-Independent Directors werecarried out by the Independent Directors considering aspects such as Attendance andparticipation in the meetings raising of concerns to the Board safeguard of confidentialinformation rendering independent and unbiased opinion and resolution of issues at themeeting initiative in terms of new Ideas and planning for the Company safeguardinginterest of whistle-blowers under vigil mechanism etc.

 It was assessed that the Board as a whole together with each of its committees wasworking effectively in performance of its key functions- effective in developing acorporate governance structure that allows and encourages the Board to fulfill itsresponsibilities effective for identifying material risks and reporting materialviolation of policies and law etc.

 10. Familiarization Program for Directors

-The Company had organized orientation program for newly appointedIndependent Directors in the Board.
+The Company had organized orientation program for appointed Independent Directors inthe Board.
 The details are provided in the Corporate Governance Report.

 11. Declaration by an Independent Director(s) and re-appointment if any

 All Independent Directors have given declarations that they meet the criteria ofindependence as provided in Section 149(6) of the Companies Act 2013 and Regulation 16(b)of the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015.

 12. Finance and Accounts

 Your Company prepares its Financial Statements in accordance with Accounting Standardsprescribed under section 133 of the Companies Act 2013 read with the relevant rulesissued there under and other Accounting principles generally accepted in India.
 Theestimates and judgments relating to the Financial Statements are made on a prudent basisso as to reflect in a true and fair manner.
-The form and substance of transactionsreasonably present the Company's state of affairs profits and cashflows for the year ended March 31 2019.
-Bank Cash and Cash equivalents as at March 312019 was at Rs.
-708727/-.
+The form and substance of transactionsreasonably present the Company's state of affairs profits and cash flows for the yearended March 31 2022.
+Bank Cash and Cash equivalents as at March 31 2022 was at INR17628/-.
 The Company continues to focus on judicious management of its working capitalreceivables inventories and other working capital parameters were kept under strict checkthrough continuous monitoring.

-13. Subsidiary Companies / Joint
+13. Subsidiary Companies / Joint Venture/Associate Companies

-The Company does not have any Subsidiary/Joint Venture/AssociateCompany as on March 31 2019.
+The Company does not have any Subsidiary/Joint Venture/Associate Company as on March31 2022.

 (A) Statutory Auditor

 M/s.
 NKSC & Co.
 Chartered Accountants (FRN- 020076N) were appointed by theshareholders at the 23rd Annual General Meeting to hold office until theconclusion of the 6th consecutive Annual General Meeting.

 (B) Secretarial Auditor

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 theCompany has appointed Jasleen Kaur and Associates Company Secretaries (C.P.
-No. 8574) to undertake theSecretarial Audit of the Company for the Financial Year ended March 312019.
-As required under section 204(1) of the Companies Act 2013 the secretarial audit report submitted bythem in the prescribed form MR-3 is enclosed as annexure-B and forms part of the report.The report is selfexplanatory and do not call for any further comments.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed Ankit Sinha & Co Company Secretaries (C.P.
+No. 8574) to undertake theSecretarial Audit of the Company for the Financial Year ended March 31 2022.
+As requiredunder section 204(1) of the Companies Act 2013 the secretarial audit report submitted bythem in the prescribed form MR-3 is enclosed as annexure-B and forms part of the report.The report is selfexplanatory and do not call for any further comments.

-As per the requirements of the Central Government and pursuant to Section 148 of theCompanies Act 2013 read with Companies (Cost Records and Audit) Rules 2014 as amendedfrom time to time your Company hereby confirms that we do not fall under the ambit ofprescribed companies required to appoint cost auditor for the financial year2018-19.Further pursuant to the provisions of Section 148(1) of the Companies Act 2013maintenance of cost record have been specified by Central Government and such amount andrecord if any have been maintained by the Company.
+As per the requirements of the Central Government and pursuant to Section 148 of theCompanies Act 2013 read with Companies (Cost Records and Audit) Rules 2014 as amendedfrom time to time your Company hereby confirms that we do not fall under the ambit ofprescribed companies required to appoint cost auditor for the financial year 2021-22.Further pursuant to the provisions of Section 148(1) of the Companies Act 2013maintenance of cost record have been specified by Central Government and such amount andrecord if any have been maintained by the Company.

-Pursuant to the provisions of section 138 and any other applicable provisions of theCompanies Act 2013 and the rules made there under M/s R S Poddar & Co.
-Chartered Accountants have been appointed as an Internal Auditor.
+Pursuant to the provisions of section 138 and any other applicable provisions of theCompanies Act 2013 and the rules made there under M/s Godani Bansal & Co.
+CharteredAccountants have been appointed as an Internal Auditor.

 15. Vigil Mechanism/ Whistle Blower Policy

-has a vigil mechanism named Whistle Blower Policy to dealwith instance of fraud andmismanagement if any.
-In staying true to our values of Strength Performance and Passionand in line with our vision of being one of the mostrespected companies in India theCompany is committed to the high standards of Corporate Governance and stakeholderresponsibility.
+has a vigil mechanism named Whistle Blower Policy to deal with instance of fraud andmismanagement if any.
+In staying true to our values of Strength Performance and Passionand in line with our vision of being one of the most respected companies in India theCompany is committed to the high standards of Corporate Governance and stakeholderresponsibility.
 The Company has a Whistle Blower Policy to deal with instances of fraudand mismanagement if any.
 The Whistle Blower Policy ensures that strict confidentialityis maintained whilst dealing with concerns and also that no discrimination will be metedout to any person for a genuinely raised concern.
 The Vigil Mechanism Policy has beenuploaded on the website of the Company at www.ridingsindia.com.

 16. Risk Management

-In today's economic environment Risk Management is a very important part of business.The main aim of risk management is to identify monitor andtake precautionary measures in respect of the events that may pose risks for the business.
+In today's economic environment Risk Management is a very important part of business.The main aim of risk management is to identify monitor and take precautionary measures inrespect of the events that may pose risks for the business.
 The risk management frameworkis reviewed periodically by the Board and the Audit Committee.
-Pursuant to section 134 (3)(n) of the Companies Act 2013 & Regulation 17of SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the companyshould have developed and implementedRisk management policy for the Company including identification therein of elements ofrisk.
+Pursuant to section 134 (3)(n) of the Companies Act 2013 & Regulation 17 of SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the company have developed and implementedRisk management policy for the Company including identification therein of elements ofrisk.
 Your Company has identified these risks:

 a.
 Interest rate risk

 Any increase in interest rate can affect the finance cost.
 Your Company's dependency oninterest bearing debt is reasonably high therefore risk on account of any unforeseen hikein interest rate is very high.

 b.
 Human resource risk

 Your Company's ability to deliver value is dependent on its ability to attract retainand nurture talent.
 Attrition and non-availability of the required talent resource canaffect the overall performance of the Company.
-By putting in place production incentiveson time bound basis and evaluating the performance at each stage ofwork.
-Also recruitment is across almost all states of India which helps to mitigate this risk and we do notanticipate any major issue for the coming years.
+By putting in place production incentiveson time bound basis and evaluating the performance at each stage of work.
+Also recruitmentis across almost all states of India which helps to mitigate this risk and we do notanticipate any major issue for the coming years.

 c.
 Competition risk